-Don't worry, one of them isn't pirates - we just loved the image!
+Don't worry, one of them isn't pirates - we just loved that image!

 Welcome to our practical guide to winning at international shipping for eCommerce.
-You’ve put together an amazing product range, and from London to New York — and pretty much everywhere in between — your website is getting a steady flow of visitors.
+You've put together an amazing product range, and from London to New York, Australia to New Zealand and pretty much everywhere in between your website is getting a steady flow of visitors.
 Now comes the final hurdle: getting those orders out to your customers safely, swiftly, and at low cost.

 For any eCommerce seller, shipping overseas demands careful thought.
 After all, you don't want your profit margins to be eaten away by needlessly high transit costs, a large volume of damaged returns, or a barrage of negative reviews triggered by delivery issues.